smythp/intro-command-line/sections/data.md

 ### Interlude for Jojo's favorite command line feature: tab completion.

-When you are navigating in the command line, typing folder and file names can seem to go against this promise of easier communication with your comupter.
+When you are navigating in the command line, typing folder and file names can seem to go against the promise of easier communication with your computer.
 Enter `tab` completion, stage right.
 So far, I've been asking you to type everything carefully, paying close attention to your spelling.
-The way tab completion works is that it fills in *correctly* the remaining characters of a file you begin typing.
+The way tab completion works is that it fills in—*correctly*—the remaining characters of a file you begin typing.
 It only works from the point that a file name is distinct -- so if you have intro-to-command-line1.txt and intro-to-commandline2.txt, it will only go as far as it can.
 This trick can help immensely as it will only work if the file already exists.

-Now back to business...

 ### Viewing data in the command line